 In 1993, while Venture was focused on expansion, they lost their grasp on their core markets.
 Target and Wal-Mart would both expand into Chicago, with the former opening 11 stores in one day.
 Although most customers in the area still preferred Venture, the three would gradually chip that away.
 Going into ’94, Kmart’s presence had grown to 60 stores in the area, compared to Venture’s 39.
 They’d fall short of projections and the company reported dismal profits that year, which would begin a downward spiral.
 Despite this, they continued to grow ambitiously and would spend hundreds of millions in construction and renovation, and would plan to open 10 stores annually throughout the ’90s, most of which would be in Texas.
 Venture would also begin selling their properties and then leasing them back.

 Robert Wildrick would step up as chairman and CEO and would lead the company as they made a last-ditch effort to modernize over 90 of their stores with a re-branding to make themselves able to compete with leading companies like Kohl’s, which modeled the upscale discount concept well.
 They also changed their slogan from the iconic Save With Style to “See What’s New For You!” and later “See What a Little Money Can Buy.”
-Wildrick described this as a movement to “…a new format [focusing] on offering an assortment of high-quality home, family, and leisure merchandise at low prices…” Focus on clothing and removal of consumable products would see a large drop in-store traffic, this would be cited as one of their biggest mistakes, as well as not being competitive in advertising.
+Wildrick described this as a movement to “…a new format [focusing] on offering an assortment of high-quality home, family, and leisure merchandise at low prices…” Focus on clothing and removal of consumable products would see a large drop in-store traffic, this would be cited as one of their biggest mistakes, as well as their uncompetitive advertising.

-It was clear that the Texas expansion was a big mistake and Venture would sell the stores to Kmart and would close their Texas distribution center.
+It was beyond clear that the Texas expansion was a big mistake and Venture would sell the stores to Kmart and would close their Texas distribution center.
 Wildrick dismissed any rumors of bankruptcy and insisted that the company could still turn things around, but their debt said otherwise.
 The company’s net-worth plummeted and initiatives to boost sales didn’t pan out.
 Their market dominance was tied strongly to their pre-built discount empire, and they just didn’t innovate enough before these issues became so prominent.

 Finally, Venture would enter Chapter 11 bankruptcy, and attempt to operate under a smaller number of stores.
 However, these efforts wouldn’t help heal the chain — the damage was done.
 On April 27, 1998, they would announce that the company would be closing all operations.
 The remaining Venture locations would subsequently be taken over by Kmart, ShopKo, Kohl’s, and Burlington Coat Factory — and some locations, to this day, would remain abandoned.

 The Venture Stores had their place in their era and, heck, if management had stayed competitive and took a more rapid expansion approach earlier, they could very well still be a major discount player today.
 Where they’d innovated before, they’d let a lot crumble in the long run.
 In the early days, they truly were ahead of Kmart and other chains, but they just didn’t stay relevant.
 For John Geisse, he died of a heart attack in 1992, at the age of 71.
-He was really a legend and innovated in the retail world many times over.
-Right up there with friend Sam Walton.
+He was a legend and innovated the retail world many times over, right up there with friend Sam Walton.

 (n.d.)
 John Francis Geisse (1920-1992).
 Retrieved from Geisse.org: http://geisse.org/JohnFrancisGeisse.html